 For the first layer of this parfait, blend the raspberries and almond milk into a smooth consistency.
 Using a small bender attachment will be easiest, but a large blender will work just fine.

 Pour the mixture into a bowl and fold in the white chia seeds until well combined.
 Next, pour this mixture into a tall clear glass or container that’s big enough to hold the entire recipe.
 We recommend a clear container so that you can see the beautiful layers you create from these nutrient dense foods.

 Be sure to cover the pudding while it sets in the fridge.
 This will be the first layer of your multi-layer chia seed pudding.
 Set this mixture in the refrigerator for 4 hours or overnight to allow the seeds to fully hydrate and form a thick pudding-like texture.

 Next, make the top layer of the pudding.
-Blend the almond milk, frozen banana, and vanilla extract into a smoothie.
+Blend the almond milk, frozen banana, and vanilla extract into a smoothie (one of our favorite treats here!).
 Pour into a small bowl or container separate from the jar containing the first layer, and fold the black chia seeds into the mixture until well combined.

 Just like the first layer, place the container in the fridge for 4 hours or overnight to allow the seeds to hydrate and form a pudding texture.
 Be sure to cover it while it’s in the fridge making magic!

 A few hours later or the next morning, freshly make the center layer of the pudding before assembling the entire parfait.